Skip to content

 The name comes from “Stutengarten” which means a horse or stud garden.
 It was originally a place for breeding horses, hence the horse on the Stuttgart coat of arms.
 The same symbol is used in the Porsche logo.

 The city is on the banks of the Neckar River and just north of the Swabian Jura (Swabian Alps) in Baden-Württemberg.
-The weather makes it ideal for cultivating grapes and there are over 4000 hectares of vineyards in Stuttgart.
+The weather makes it ideal for cultivating grapes, and there are over 4000 hectares of vineyards in Stuttgart.
 In Stuttgart, you will find castlestheatres, mineral spas, interesting museums, art galleries, concert and sports stadiums, a planetariumwine plantations, amusement parks, lakes, rivers, mountains, beautiful parks, and unique architecture.
-In Köningstrasse there is a pedestrian zone that hosts all the major shops as well as some unique and specialty shops.
+In Köningstrasse, there is a pedestrian zone that hosts all the major shops as well as some unique and speciality shops.

 There are stunning lakes like the Bärensee, Pfaffensee, Max-Eyth-See, Katzenbachsee and the Riedsee